Far From Worries: Hua Hin

 NEED TO KNOW

 GETTING HERE: Thai Airways flies from Sydney, Melbourne, Perth and Brisbane to Bangkok.
 Frequent buses leave from the Bangkok Southern Bus Terminal and take three hours; hire cars, minivans and taxis take two and a half hours.
 Most hotels arrange Bangkok airport transfers for guests.
 There’s no problem in hiring a vehicle to drive yourself as the roads are fabulous and then you can get out to see more of the area.
-Trains run from Hua Lum Pong Railway Station in Bangkok to the historic Hua Hin railway station.
+Trains run from Hua Lum Pong Railway Station in Bangkok to the historic Hua Hin Railway station.
 Train tickets can be reserved 60 days in advance either in person at any railway station inThailand or online.
 The journey time is around four hours.
 To organise your travel you can use the highly recommended company, Absolutely Fantastic Holidays.